ofey404/workspace-notes/README.md

 # Workspace Notes

-Associate markdown notes with certain workspace, while managing them in a single repository.
+Access markdown notes quickly from workspace, while managing notes in a single repository.

 No black magic, with minimum assumption.
 Only rely on tag `workspace: /path/to/it`.